Sunday, September 5, 2010

 Walkout, Dine and Dash, Short Changed – they are all the same.
 Someone sits in your section, has a meal, and leaves without paying the all or part of the check.
 Yes, this has even happened to me and I had to make up the difference at the end of my shift.
 Is this legal?

 Certainly not.
-Walkouts are a part of doing business for restaurant owners who can implement polices to help prevent patrons who want a meal but do not want to pay.
+Walkouts are a part of doing business for restaurant owners who can implement policies to help prevent patrons who want a meal but do not want to pay.
 However, if you have read some of my other blog postings, there are always exceptions when it comes to restaurant law in Florida.

 This is why it is illegal: